kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ### Knots and Braids

 Mathematics and philosophy share another quality.
-Two related branches of mathematics, [Knot Theory](https://en.wikipedia.org/wiki/Knot_theory) and [Braid Theory](https://en.wikipedia.org/wiki/Braid_group), are devoted to knots and braids.
+Two related branches of mathematics, [Knot Theory](https://en.wikipedia.org/wiki/Knot_theory) and [Braid Theory](https://encyclopediaofmath.org/wiki/Braid_theory), are devoted to knots and braids.
 [Philosophy](https://www.britannica.com/topic/philosophy) too, generally grapples with the knotty problems of life.
-He thought about the simple [trefoil knot](https://mathworld.wolfram.com/TrefoilKnot.html), stylized as the Celtic [triquetra](https://en.wikipedia.org/wiki/Triquetra), and of more complex braids, and their logic-defying symmetry.
+He thought about the simple [trefoil knot](https://mathworld.wolfram.com/TrefoilKnot.html), stylized as the Celtic [triquetra](https://en.wikipedia.org/wiki/Triquetra), and of the more complex braids, and their logic-defying symmetry.
 Here was something symmetrical, beautiful, engaging, intriguing, mathematical, and philosophical, all at the same time.
 Surely, that would nail the design.

 \begin{figure*}[h]
   \begin{minipage}[b]{0.5\linewidth}